Skip to main content Link Search Menu Expand Document (external link)

 You may want to watch the post lecture videos here.

-- 2’s Complement: Explains how signed integers are represented using 2’s complement, enabling the representation of negative numbers in binary form.
+2. 2’s Complement: Signed integers are represented using 2’s complement (flip the bits then increment by 1), thus enabling the representation of negative numbers in binary form.

 Equivalently, given \(Y\) choices, we need to use at least \(\log_2(Y)\) bits to encode them, rounded up to the nearest integer (since we cannot technically subdivide “bits” in real life.